YogeshGadade/Natural-Language-Processing/NNs in NLP/sentence-transformer-multitask/README.md

-# Fetch Senior Machine Learning Engineer Take-Home Assignment
+# Sentence Transformer and Multi-Task Learning Model

 ## Overview

-This repository contains the implementation of the take-home assignment for the Senior Machine Learning Engineer position at Fetch.
-The task involves implementing a **Sentence Transformer** and expanding it to a **Multi-Task Learning Model**.
-The model includes:
+This repository contains the implementation of a **Sentence Transformer** and its extension into a **Multi-Task Learning Model**.
+The tasks include:

 - **Task A**: Sentence classification.
 - **Task B**: An additional NLP task (e.g., Named Entity Recognition or Sentiment Analysis).